TRIQS/triqs_0.x/doc/user_manual/green/descriptors.rst

 .. _descriptors:

-Descriptors
+descriptors
 ------------

-Descriptors are simple objects that describe a function of frequencies and permits to compute it with its high frequencies expansion.
+descriptors are simple objects that describe a function of frequencies and permits to compute it with its high frequencies expansion.

 They can be combined into simple expressions.